isc-projects/bind9/doc/arm/reference.rst

    a failure.
 If set to 0, there is no cap on RRset size.
 The default is 100.

+.. namedconf:statement:: max-types-per-name
+   :tags: server
+   :short: Sets the maximum number of RR types that can be stored for an owner name

+   This sets the maximum number of resource record types that can be stored for a single owner name in a database.
+When configured in :namedconf:ref:`options` or :namedconf:ref:`view`, it controls the cache database, and also sets the default value for zone databases, which can be overridden by setting it at the :namedconf:ref:`zone` level

+   If set to a positive value, any attempt to cache or to add to a zone an owner name with more than the specified number of resource record types will result in a failure.
+If set to 0, there is no cap on RR types number.
+The default is 100.

 .. namedconf:statement:: recursive-clients
    :tags: query
    :short: Specifies the maximum number of concurrent recursive queries the server can perform.